geoschem/geos-chem-shared-docs/doc/gcid-data-on-aws.rst

 connections.

-If your institution uses Globus, you can download data from the :program:`GEOS-Chem Data (WashU)` endpoint to your institution's endpoint.
-Ask your IT support staff for more information.
+If your institution uses Globus, you can download data from the :program:`GEOS-Chem Data (WashU)` endpoint to your computer system.

 .. _gcid-data-access-bashdatacatalog: